COwOkies/Cursor-Changer/README.md

 # Cursor-Changer
-CursorChanger let you change your windows cursor depending of the active app.
+CursorChanger is a Python program taht let you change your windows cursor depending of the active app.

 ----------------------
 Install requirements :
+-Python
-pip install -r requirements.txt
+-pip install -r requirements.txt

 You can change values manually from the config.ini file, or use the config.pyw file.